FTC Cracks Down on Deceptive AI Claims and Schemes with Operation AI Comply

 In News

 “Using AI tools to trick, mislead, or defraud people is illegal,” said FTC Chair Lina M. Khan.
 “The FTC’s enforcement actions make clear that there is no AI exemption from the laws on the books.
-By cracking down on unfair or deceptive practices in these markets, FTC is ensuring that honest businesses and innovators can get a fair shot and consumers are being protected.”
+By cracking down on unfair or deceptive practices, the FTC is ensuring that honest businesses can compete fairly and consumers remain protected.”

 Need Help?